 Posted by Wendy Wilsker

-Wendy Wilsker is the Senior Vice President of Development.
+Wendy Wilsker is the Senior Vice President of Institutional Advancement.
 Throughout her life, her Jewish identity has been deeply entwined with tikkun olam and tzedekah.
 She began her career in development at Combined Jewish Philanthropies and has led development at the American Jewish Committee, the Rashi School, and Lahey Clinic.
-Most recently, she served as a consultant and executive recruiter to local and national nonprofit organizations.
+Prior to joining JF&CS, she served as a consultant and executive recruiter to local and national nonprofit organizations.